SaturnGD/voidfetch/README.md

 # voidfetch
-a neofetch alternative made by a very new programmer in Python
+a WIP neofetch alternative made by a very new programmer in Python